-Any shareholder wishing to communicate with any of our directors regarding Applied may write to the director, c/o Teri A. Little, Corporate Secretary, Applied Materials, Inc., 3225 Oakmead Village Drive, M/S 1268, P.O.
-Box 58039, Santa Clara.
-CA 95052. e-mail by or corporatesecretary@amat.com.
+Any shareholder wishing to communicate with any of our directors regarding Applied may write to the director, c/o Teri

+A. Little, Corporate Secretary, Applied Materials, Inc., 3225 Oakmead Village Drive, M/S 1268, P.O.
+Box 58039, Santa Clara, CA 95052, or by e-mail at corporatesecretary@amat.com.
 The Board has instructed the Corporate Secretary to review correspondence directed to the Board and, at the Corporate Secretary's discretion, forward items that she deems appropriate for the Board's consideration.